The Cromwell Fellowships

 A. Diversity, Equity, and Inclusion:

-underrepresented and marginalized groups.
+For projects to create or revise courses and develop pedagogy that promote understanding and meaningful engagement with different perspectives and experiences, including those of historically underrepresented and marginalized groups.
 In addition to pedagogy, projects could include making use of Open Educational Resources (OER) and Universal Design for Learning (UDL) principles to address access and equity in course materials.

 B. Innovative Pedagogy: